TURKISH JOURNAL OF GERIATRICS

 The manuscripts will not be published without a copy of the ethical committee approval.

-For all the the studies conducted on human beings and for all the case reports informed consent of the participants should be taken.
+For all the the studies conducted on human beings and for all the case reports Informed Consent of all the participants should be taken.

 Authors should obey the rules in Helsinki Declaration, Good Medical Practice Guidelines, and Good Laboratories Practice Guidelines.